Mar 31 2020 |

 Author: Lauren |

 The California Association of Food Banks is excited to announce the appointment of our new CEO, Stacia Levenfeld.
 Most recently Executive Director of Public Affairs for The Save Mart Companies, her extensive career in the grocery industry makes her aptly prepared to elevate the voice of California's food banks and of our food insecure community-members that rely on them.

 “We are so very excited to have Stacia Levenfeld joining our cause to lead the California Association of Food Banks” said Willy Elliot-McCrea, Chair of CA Food Banks' Board of Directors.
 “Stacia’s work leading the Save Mart CARES Foundation’s close partnership with food banks throughout California as well as her decades of experience in public affairs and communications makes her uniquely suited to lead the organization during this year when the food banks will need the food and resources now more than ever to help our communities stay fed and healthy throughout the challenging months ahead.”

 Previously, Levenfeld was with Albertsons, Kaiser Permanente, and the UN World Food Programme.
 She sits on the Board of The Save Mart Companies C.A.R.E.S.
 Foundation, making grants to community-based, non-profits.

-Levenfeld will take the helm, April 13.
-Kathleen Odne, interim executive director, will remain with CA Food Banks until the end of April to ensure a smooth transition is such an unprecedented time.
+Levenfeld will take the helm on April 13.
+Kathleen Odne, interim executive director, will remain with CA Food Banks until the end of April to ensure a smooth transition in such an unprecedented time.